COMPLAINTS AND GRIEVANCESTo Access Forms

 Ensuring a Positive Learning and Working Environment

-Jefferson City Public Schools strives to maintain a positive working and learning environment for all students and staff.
+Jefferson City School District strives to maintain a positive working and learning environment for all students and staff.
 Over the course of a school year we recognize that there will undoubtedly be situations of concern/complaints to students, parents, staff and the public.
 Such concerns/complaints are best resolved by addressing them at the level where the concerns originate through communication with appropriate staff members.

 Students, Parents and Public